-7. Other Suggestions

-The success of the monovision technique may be further improved by having your patient follow the suggestions below
+7. Other Suggestions The success of the monovision technique may be further improved by having your patient follow the suggestions below.
+Having a third contact lens (distance power) to use when critical distance

-- Having a third contact lens (distance power) to use when critical distance viewing is needed - Having a third contact lens (near power) to use when critical near viewing is needed - Having supplemental spectacles to wear over the monovision contact lenses for specific visual tasks may improve the success of monovision correction.
-This is particularly applicable for those patients who cannot meet state licensing requirements with a monovision correction. - Make use of proper illumination when carrying out visual tasks.
+- Having a third contact lens (near power) to use when critical near viewing - Having supplemental spectacles to wear over the monovision contact lenses for specific visual tasks may improve the success of monovision correction.
+This is particularly applicable for those patients who cannot meet state licensing requirements with a monovision correction. - Make use of proper illumination when carrying out visual tasks